queer-community-allies/queer-community-allies/donate/index.md

-A big thank you to all our corporate sponsors
+## A big thank you to local businesses that support Queer Community Allies

 - Backyard Bookkeeper
 - Shirtbatter